 You can’t just send a letter and hope for the best, especially if you suspect that your communications will be targeted by attackers.
 Instead, you need a system that allows you to verify that your recipient is legitimate, a way that you can check whether messages have been altered, and a way to protect them from prying eyes.

-TLS fulfills these requirements using a number of different processes.
+TLS fulfils these requirements using a number of different processes.
 It starts with what is known as a TLS handshake, which is where authentication takes place and the keys are established.

 To return to our letter analogy, the authentication part of TLS would be kind of like sending a letter via a courier that requires identification.
 When the courier delivers the letter, they would compare the person’s ID to their face and verify whether or not the recipient was the correct person.